7240 Muirfield Drive, Suite 120

-A staggering 4.5 million dog bites occur every year in the United States although the Center for Disease Control and Prevention believes that the numbers are still too low compared to what is really happening out there.
-About 900,000 of the dog bite victims have to seek emergency medical attention while more than 30,000 of these require some type of reconstructive surgery.
+A staggering 4.5 million dog bites occur each and every year in the United States although the Center for Disease Control and Prevention believes the reported number is still lower than the actual amount.
+About 900,000 of the dog bite victims must seek emergency medical attention while more than 30,000 of these require some type of reconstructive surgery.

 Ohio Law on Dog Bites

-Ohio law mandates all dog owners to take full accountability of their pet animal’s violent or destructive behavior, even if it has no history of such.
-If you or a loved one has been bitten by dog or has been harmed by any pet animal of another person in Ohio, rest assured that you have the law strongly on your side.
+Ohio law mandates all dog owners to take full responsibility for their pets' violent or destructive behavior, even if it has no previous history of such behavior.
+If you or a loved one has been bitten by a dog or has been harmed by any pet of an Ohio resident, rest assured that the law is firmly on your side.

-You will need an experienced and well-respected personal injury lawyer to help you file for an animal attack/dog bite case and be awarded monetary compensation for your medical bills, emotional trauma and other losses incurred.
+You will need an experienced and well-trusted personal injury lawyer to file on your behalf for an animal attack/dog bite case so you may be awared monetary compensation for your medical bills, emotional trauma, and other losses incurred.

-The success of your personal injury claim involving an animal attack or dog bite relies on essential facts that you or your loved one did not:
+The success of your personal injury claim involving an animal attack or dog bite relies on essential facts that the victim did not:

-* Provoke the dog or pet animal by means of teasing, poking, tormenting or frightening the animal
+* Provoke the dog or pet by means of teasing, poking, tormenting, or frightening the animal

-* Trespass on private property, wherein you have moved into the dog’s or the pet animal’s personal space
+* Trespass on private property, wherein you have moved into the dog’s or the pet’s personal space

 * Commit a criminal offense, which made the dog or the pet animal feel threatened and compelled to attack